SambhavG/blog/src/posts/bend.md

 ```
 (Under the assumption that addition is a really long and tedious computation.
 The relative ease of computing dot products is perhaps a major flaw in my case study, as it likely fails to play to Bend's strength.)

 Instead of this, it feels like I myself have to spell it out for Bend in my implementation.
-It feels like I myself would be able to write an interpreter for Bend code that can be maximally multithreaded - just spawn new threads whenever I hit a match/fold/bend statement (it would be really hard and definitely above my pay grade, obviously, but the point is I can see how it might be done.)
+In other words, it feels like I myself would be able to write an interpreter for Bend code that can be maximally multithreaded - just spawn new threads whenever I hit a match/fold/bend statement (it would be really hard and definitely above my pay grade, obviously, but the point is I can see how it might be done.)

 I think Bend's dream is interesting and cool - our computers have lots of cores and threads, but we almost never write our programs in a way that utilizes them on the first pass.
 In theory, Bend automates all the heavy lifting of creating threads, mutexes, and so on.
 In practice, Bend requires a ton of logic fine-tuning just to make a program compatible with Bend's scheme of computation - and this is ignoring the current lack of raw performance, which I'm sure will improve rapidly over time.
 I'm interested to see how Bend progresses in development.